Alfresco/docs-alfresco/aws-glacier/1.0/install/index.md

 2. Use the Module Management Tool (MMT) to install the `alfresco-glacier-connector-repo-2.1.x.amp` file into the repository WAR (`alfresco.war`).

-    See the Alfresco Content Services documentation for [Using the Module Management Tool (MMT)](https://docs.alfresco.com/6.1/concepts/dev-extensions-modules-management-tool.html)(#LINK) and [Installing an Alfresco Module Package]( link content-services/6.1/install/zip/amp.md ).
+    See the Alfresco Content Services documentation for [Using the Module Management Tool (MMT)](#LINK content-services/6.1/develop/extension-packaging/#using-the-module-management-tool-md) and [Installing an Alfresco Module Package](#LINK content-services/6.1/install/zip/amp.md ).

 3. Restart Alfresco Content Services.